 - You must not use a name that is trademarked EVEN IF it is available for use in your state.

-Texas is one of a few states which offer a “series llc”.
-As series LLC is an umbrella LLC that may have one or more series underneath it.
-The benefit to this structure is the ability to add properties or new businesses with the creation of a new series, instead of a brand new LLC.
+Texas is one of a few states which offer a “Series LLC”.
+A Series LLC is an umbrella LLC that may have one or more series underneath it.
+The benefit of this structure is the ability to add properties or new businesses with the creation of a new series, instead of a brand-new LLC.